The 20 best Keanu Reeves movies, ranked!

 3. Point Break

 Patrick Swayze.
 Keanu Reeves.
 Surfing bank robbers.
 Need we say more?
-The action-packed Point Break follows Reeves' Johnny Utah, a newly minted FBI agent on the hunt for the Dead Presidents, a group of bank robbers who wear masks of – you guessed it – deceased presidents to carry out their heists.
+The action-packed Point Break follows Reeves' Johnny Utah, a newly minted FBI agent on the hunt for the Ex–Presidents, a group of bank robbers who wear masks of – you guessed it – former US presidents to carry out their heists.

 But Kathryn Bigelow's take on the genre is far from a testosterone-fuelled shoot 'em up: at the heart of the film is the compelling relationship between Johnny and Swayze's Bodhi, the figurehead of the Dead Presidents.
 To see how complicated that bond becomes, just look at that incredible chase sequence that ends with Johnny shooting the sky and screaming in frustration that he couldn't bring himself to shoot at Bodhi, or that breath-taking skydiving scene that sees agent and criminal soaring through the air together.